ajwjung/calculator/README.md

 4. Add keyboard support

+## Using the Calculator

+**Update:** The calculator was revamped and now allows keyboard support for the following keys:
+- `+` for addition
+- `-` for subtraction
+- `*` for multiplication
+- `/` for division
+- `Esc` for clearing/resetting the calculator (equivalent to the "AC" button)
+- `Backspace` for deleting the last entered number
+- `Enter` for finalizing the calculation (equivalent to the `=` button)

+The screen will also now automatically resize the number so it fits within the container instead of cutting off at 9 digits.

+This is a basic calculator that can perform basic operations (addition, subtraction, multiplication, and division).
+Floating numbers are currently not accepted input values.

 ## Author's Notes

 This project was quite enjoyable because I got more practice using event listeners and really had to think about the logic needed to make the calculator work.
 I also got a glimpse of what it's like to work on a bigger project and having new bugs introduced each time you try to fix something.